Church history can be a journey through doctrinal

 1856 - Presbyterians started work in Colombia with the arrival of Henry Pratt

-1857 - Bible translated into Tswana language.
+1857 - Bible translated into the Tswana language.
 Board of Foreign Missions of Dutch

 1858 - John G. Paton began work in New